rackerlabs/technical-blog/content/blog/2021/2021-07-28-new-post/index.md

 ### Overview

 You should create a folder on
 your P drive that you will use to store the emails.
-Please read the following options you have when you need to save email(s), and then see below for detailed instructions.
+Read the next options you have when you need to save email(s), and then see below for detailed instructions.
 You must use Outlook (not Outlook Web App) to follow these instructions.